-ISC 112 Industrial Safety 2 0 2 This course introduces the principles of industrial safety.
+ISC 112 Industrial Safety

+This course introduces the principles of industrial safety.
 Emphasis is placed on industrial safety and OSHA regulations.
 Upon completion, students should be able to demonstrate knowledge of a safe working environment and OSHA compliance.

-ISC 212 Metrology 1 2 2 This course covers the principles and techniques of modern practical metrology and inspection methods.
+ISC 212 Metrology

+This course covers the principles and techniques of modern practical metrology and inspection methods.
 Topics include precision, accuracy, standards, and calibration.
 Upon completion, students should be able to perform various roles within a metrology system.

-ISC 230 Simulation Prod Processes 1 3 2 Prerequisite: MEC 231 problem-solving and engineering applications of simulation modeling for quality enhancement and productivity improvement.
+ISC 230 Simulation Prod Processes

+Prerequisite: MEC 231

+This course introduces fundamental principles and procedures for simulation modeling or production processes.
+Emphasis is placed on problem-solving and engineering applications of simulation modeling for quality enhancement and productivity improvement.
 Upon completion, students should be able to analyze and model a production process to obtain optimum productive operations.
 Topics include 3-D product design, prototyping, creating jigs and fixtures.